acudworth3/component-library-poc/docs/project-notes.md

 - eslint - maybe drop a standard config into the repo anyway
 - .env files

+#### Folder Structure

+> Misc choices

+- `consts/` this folder contains files with consts supported ideally by a linter rule recommending no consts in file
+  - files in this folder would generally correspond to values used across components
+  - an alternate approach would be to have each reusable component have its own consts folder/file

 #### Build System

 > [!NOTE]